Fl0W97/ci-c5-housing-market-prices/README.md

 ### Languages

-*Python 3.12.8: The primary programming language used for developing the backend of the website.
+*Python 3.12.1: The primary programming language used for developing the backend of the website.

 ### Other tools

-*Jupyter Notebook
+* Jupyter Notebook
-*Git: The version control system that tracks changes in the code and enables collaboration among developers.
+* Git: The version control system that tracks changes in the code and enables collaboration among developers.
-*Gitpod: A cloud-based IDE used for local development and coding.
+* Gitpod: A cloud-based IDE used for local development and coding.
-*Pip3: The Python package manager used to install and manage project dependencies.
+* Pip3: The Python package manager used to install and manage project dependencies.
-*GitHub: A platform that hosts the website’s source code and facilitates project management through features like the Kanban board.
+* GitHub: A platform that hosts the website’s source code and facilitates project management through features like the Kanban board.
-*Font Awesome: A library used to incorporate scalable vector icons into the website.
+* Font Awesome: A library used to incorporate scalable vector icons into the website.
-*PEP8: A tool used to check the Python code against the PEP8 coding standards for readability and consistency.
+* PEP8: A tool used to check the Python code against the PEP8 coding standards for readability and consistency.
-*Heroku: A cloud platform used to deploy and host the website in a production environment.
+* Heroku: A cloud platform used to deploy and host the website in a production environment.
-*Languagetool: Free grammar checker for checking my project documentation
+* Languagetool: Free grammar checker for checking my project documentation

 ## Credits